russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is Real Artists Don’t Starve: Timeless Strategies for Thriving in the New Creative Age worth reading?

-How can I implement the strategies from Real Artists Don’t Starve: Timeless Strategies for Thriving in the New Creative Age in my work?
+What insights does Jeff Goins provide in Real Artists Don’t Starve: Timeless Strategies for Thriving in the New Creative Age?